 Hungary is a nation of 10 million people in Central Europe.
 Even though the country has a very high standard of living, many of its people live in poverty.
 Here are 10 facts about poverty in Hungary:

 - Fewer people live in poverty in Hungary than the EU average.
-While the average number of people living below the poverty line in the EU is 17 percent, this number in Hungary is 14.6 percent.
+While the average number of people living below the poverty line in the EU is 17%, this number in Hungary is 14.6%.

 - As housing prices have soared, more families are accumulating debt.
-Housing prices have increased by an average of 31 percent over the past three years.
-The only European country with more quickly rising real estate prices is Sweden.
+Housing prices have increased by an average of 31% over the past three years.
+The only European country with quicker rising real estate prices is Sweden.

-- Almost half of Hungarians–44 percent–cannot afford basic resources.
-This compares with an average of 19 percent across the EU.
+- Almost half of Hungarians–44%–can not afford basic resources.
+This compares with an average of 19% across the EU.

 - The highest rates of poverty in Hungary are in the northeastern part of the country.
 The regions of Ezak-Magyarorzag and Eszak-Alfold have poverty rates above the EU average.
 The causes of this range from inadequate infrastructure to little economic activity to an insufficiently skilled workforce.

 - For every 1,000 Hungarian children, 6.1 die before their fifth birthday, according to a report by the Save the Children Foundation.
 This is above the EU average as well as the rates in countries such as Libya, Bulgaria, Cuba and Macedonia.
 Since malnutrition is contributing significantly to this abnormally high statistic and hunger is a taboo subject in Hungary, the Save the Children Foundation has started an initiative to provide vitamins, baby formula and medicine to children and expecting mothers.

 - Recently, more children have been taken from their families due to poverty.
 The government places children in orphanages and forbids them from returning home to see their parents.